How To Grow Lettuce Indoors

 Mist and spray the seeds with water.

-Gently at first, the seeds are light, and too much water pressure will throw the seeds out of the tray.
+Mist gently at first, the seeds are light, and too much water pressure will throw the seeds out of the tray.
 Mist them first, then increase the spray pressure.

 Step 6